3040, Hamburg Hall

 Fax: (412) 268-5337

-Rahul Telang is professor of Information systems and Management at the Heinz College at Carnegie Mellon University.
+Rahul Telang is professor of Information systems and Management at the Heinz College at Carnegie Mellon University and at the Tepper School of Business (Courtesy).
 He has been at the Heinz College since 2002 and predominantly teaches in the School of Information Systems and Management.

 His second area of work is on economics of information security and privacy.
 His key interest is in understanding the incentives of various parties (users, firms and hackers), why markets fail, how to create a useful policy framework and how to measure the effectiveness of such policies.
 His work explored the controversy surrounding vulnerability disclosure, vulnerability markets and their role in generating optimal outcomes.
 Recently, he has been examining the role of data breach disclosure laws on identity thefts.
 He was the recipient of NSF CAREER award for his work on economics of information security.
 He is also part of Cylab and Institute for Infrastructure Protection (I3P).
 Currently, he is working on a large NSA funded project on examining home users’ security and privacy behavior.

 Dr. Telang has published extensively in many top management and policy journals like Management Science, Marketing Science, ISR, MIS Quarterly, Journal of Industrial Economics, Journal of Policy and Management, and NBER chapters.
 He is a senior editor at ISR (Information Systems Research) and MIS Quarterly.
 He has organized many conferences and workshops and many of his papers have received top honors at journals and conferences.
 He has had large external funding over the years for many of his projects.